ssvassiliev/tgfit/README.md

 	tgfit
 	tgfit-auto

 tgfit  requires several input files:

 1. Run control parameters [~/.tgfit/.tgfitrc],
 2. Fitting model describing what and how to fit (answer file).
     Example aswer files [sasX.ans] are in [~/.tgfit]
 3. A set of datafiles
 4. Steady-state fluorescence spectrum [./spec.dat].
-This file contains one column of numbers representing fuorescence intensity at all wavelength at which kinetics were measured. tgfit performs least squares fit of the fluorescence decay kinetics.
-It takes starting parameter values from the answer file.
+This file contains one column of numbers representing fuorescence intensity at all wavelength at which kinetics were measured. tgfit performs least squares fit of the fluorescence decay kinetics.It takes starting parameter values from the answer file.

 tgfit-auto is provided to facilitate search of the proper starting parameters.
 In addition to the described above input files this